Capital punishment in Taiwan: Chiang Kuo-ching's case

 President Ma Ying-jeou and the Ministry of National Defense have made a public apology to the family of former Air Force Pvt.
-Chiang Kuo-ching (江國慶) for his wrongful execution in 1997.
+Chiang Kuo-ching for his wrongful execution in 1997.
 Chiang was arrested for the September 12, 1996, rape and murder of a five-year-old girl known only by the surname of Hsieh.
 He was tortured into making a false confession by military counterintelligence.

 After reopening the case, investigators arrested Hsu Jung-chou, on 28 January 2011.
 Hsu then confessed to the crime, thereby posthumously exonerating Chiang.
 Chiang's family later received NT$103 million (equivalent to US$3.45 million) in compensation for the wrongful execution.
 In December 2011, Hsu was convicted of the murder of Hsieh and sentenced to 18 years in prison.
 However, Hsu appealed his conviction.
 In early April 2013, the Taiwan High Court determined that Hsu was not guilty of the crime after all, and he was released from prison immediately.
 The court found that Hsu was mentally challenged and could not write, operating on the emotional and intellectual level of a child between the ages of 9 and 12 years old, and that he had made seven confessions that were all contradicted by physical evidence and official autopsy findings.
 Moreover, his confessions had been written by a member of the military who refused to testify in person during Hsu's rehearing.
 The Taipei District Prosecutors' Office announced that once they read the ruling, they would determine if it was appropriate to appeal the acquittal to the Supreme Court, but as of August 2020, there have been no further legal developments in the case.
 The identity of the real murderer remains unknown.

 The officials who handled the original investigation that led to Chiang's execution were protected from prosecution by the statute of limitations for public employees.
 However, many of the officers and civilians who had received awards for presumably solving the case had those awards revoked.

 Chiou Ho-shun's case

-In late 1987, two crimes were committed by a 12-man group led by Chiou Ho-shun (邱和順).
-One was the murder of saleswoman Ko Hung Yu-lan (柯洪玉蘭), and the other was the kidnapping of schoolboy Lu Cheng (陸正).
+In late 1987, two crimes were committed by a 12-man group led by Chiou Ho-shun.
+One was the murder of saleswoman Ko Hung Yu-lan, and the other was the kidnapping of schoolboy Lu Cheng.
 Both of these crimes were related to money and extortion.
 In September 1988, Chiou Ho-shun and the 11 accomplices were arrested, and Chiou was sentenced to death in 1989.

 The case has achieved controversy due to the torture committed by police in order to obtain the confessions.
 Chiou was reported to be blindfolded, tied up, forced to sit on ice, shocked by electric batons, and made to swallow pepper water during his interrogations, some of which lasted up to 10 hours.
 In addition, no physical evidence of their crimes have been produced, and all evidence is solely provided by their confessions, many of which had inconsistent details, such as: